scolladon/sfdx-git-delta/README.md

 SGD is designed to be part of a CI/CD pipeline (Jenkins, Bitbucket Pipelines, GitLab CI, GitHub Actions, Azure DevOps...) that handles the deployment of the sources to the Salesforce org(s).

 Pro tip: Make sure your pipeline works **before** implementing incremental deployments.
-Otherwise it will just make it harder to debug your pipeline.
+Otherwise, it will just make it harder to debug your pipeline.
 It's also important to implement a way to switch back to full deployment in case the incremental deployment does not behave as expected.

 **DISCLAIMER:**